Urgent need for action: Institutional racism killing and harming Māori, says Health Quality & Safety Commission

 "From before birth through to old age we see inequity.
 Services are not as accessible for Māori, and even after services are accessed, Māori do not experience the same benefits."

 Racism can be both explicit (intentional) and implicit or unconscious (automatic and outside awareness).

 Institutional racism means the procedures or practices of particular organisations result in some groups being advantaged.
 In the health context, this could mean Māori health organisations being made to jump through more hoops for less funding, for example, or medical advice being delivered in a culturally insensitive way, making the patient feel talked down to.

+"It occurs and continues because people at all levels of the system make decisions that disadvantage one group in relation to another.
+In this way, personal racism can be a contributing factor to institutional racism," the commission stated in its report.

 Merry said today's major report found problems went much deeper than Māori not being able to access health services as easily.
 In fact, access can make things worse.